RobertCarrUTA/Pirate-Platformer/README.md

 *README.md and project still under contruction*
 # Pirate Platformer
 A Python-based pirate platformer using Pygame.
+The maps were map with [Tiled Map Editor](https://thorbjorn.itch.io/tiled)

 ## Compile Instructions